 You now want to put a stress-test on your finances to see if you can do it (and do it at a level where you’re comfortable).
 So each month for the next several months you need to set aside that figure from Step #2 into a savings account as if you were already paying those costs.

-Bonus benefit to doing this money stress test: you’re simultaneously saving up towards the purchase price!
+Bonus benefit to doing this money plan stress test: you’re simultaneously saving up towards the purchase price!
 It's really a saving money plan.

 I would do this for at least three months to really get a sense of how it would be like living under this new cash flow strain.